-- Countermeasure (Chaff and Flare) Use Flares are expected to be regularly expended by F-16s and F-35s during missions conducted at the FMS PTC, to include during night missions; chaff would only be expended by F-16s.
+Countermeasure (Chaff and Flare) Use - Flares are expected to be regularly expended by F-16s and F-35s during missions conducted at the FMS PTC, to include during night missions; chaff would only be expended by F-16s.
 Use of chaff and flares are permitted in all airspace units identified in Figure 2.3-2.
 Flares are not permitted to be released below 2,000 feet AGL over non-government-owned or -controlled property.
 Annual countermeasure use averages 7,900 flares and 5,103 chaff cartridges.
-Countermeasures expected to be utilized are listed in Table - 11 2.3-5. - Munitions Grayling Air-to-Ground Range (R-4201A/B) contains varied target sets for - supporting laser and air-to-ground weapons training and is authorized for the use of 500-pound - and GBU-12 munitions.
-Munitions expected to be expended by F-16s and F-35s during missions - conducted at the FMS PTC, to include during night missions, are listed in Table 2.3-5.
-Table - 2.3-5 summarizes the proposed munitions and countermeasure use for Alternative 2.
+Countermeasures expected to be utilized are listed in Table 2.3-5.

+Munitions - Grayling Air-to-Ground Range (R-4201A/B) contains varied target sets for supporting laser and air-to-ground weapons training and is authorized for the use of 500-pound and GBU-12 munitions.
+Munitions expected to be expended by F-16s and F-35s during missions conducted at the FMS PTC, to include during night missions, are listed in Table 2.3-5.
+Table 2.3-5 summarizes the proposed munitions and countermeasure use for Alternative 2.
+Chaff use by F-35s is not proposed under the Alternative 2.